Educational Podcast From ARUP Laboratories

 Monitoring

-Cancer antigen (CA) 15-3, CA 27.29, and carcinoembryonic antigen (CEA) may be used to monitor metastatic disease in conjunction with diagnostic imaging, patient history, and physical examination.
+Cancer antigen (CA) 15-3, CA 27.29, and carcinoembryonic antigen (CEA) testing may be used to monitor metastatic disease in conjunction with diagnostic imaging, patient history, and physical examination.
 Single measurements are uninformative; instead, serial measurements are required, using the same marker sequentially.
-Increasing values of these markers can raise concerns about tumor progression, but may also be seen in the setting of responding disease.
+Increasing values of these markers can raise concerns about tumor progression but may also occur when the disease is responding to treatment.

 The most recent NCCN guidelines do not include recommendations regarding the detection of CTCs in the management of patients with breast cancer.
 ASCO recommends that clinicians not use CTC testing to guide decisions about adjuvant systemic therapy.